hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

             1. Delete the `EmailToken` from `user_svc.email_tokens`.
             2. Modify user row `is_verified` to `TRUE` from `user_svc.accounts` table.
             3. Modify user email as necessary such as switching emails.
-            4. user-svc returns `codes.OK`
+            4. user-svc returns `codes.OK`.
-            5. app-gateway-svc forwards the code to Chrome.
+            5. app-gateway-svc forwards the response code to Chrome.
-            6. Chrome redirects user to login page
+            6. Chrome redirects user to login page.
         4. If the `EmailToken` is invalid:
             1. user-svc returns `codes.Unauthenticated` to app-gateway-svc.
             2. app-gateway-svc forwards the error code to Chrome.